snehameka93/My-Project/README.md

 # My-Project
 Hey Loki!
 Here's a tongue twister for you:
-"She sells sea shells on a sea shore"
+"She sells sea shells on the sea shore"
 Isn't it fun?